 Part of college-prep homeschooling is helping our kids understand that college professors are going to expect students to use resources from multiple viewpoints, to challenge personal biases to see if they stand up to scrutiny, and to consider real evidence in reaching conclusions.

-Homeschooling offers a unique opportunity for reinforcing these concepts to our high schoolers.
-As I mentioned in an earlier post, “College students quickly discover that they are not allowed to write papers using information only from their textbooks.
-Students who are comfortable using resources other than curriculum understand that there are many resources they can use to do research for academic papers and projects.”
+Homeschooling offers a unique opportunity for reinforcing these concepts to our high schoolers, and is particularly important for students planning to go from homeschool to college.
+As I mentioned in an earlier post, "College students quickly discover that they are not allowed to write papers using information only from their textbooks.
+Students who are comfortable using resources other than curriculum understand that there are many resources they can use to do research for academic papers and projects."

 Do your homeschooled high schoolers some favors:

 - Let them see you consuming media with varying and conflicting viewpoints.

 - Bring challenging books and articles into your homeschooling, so they'll have experience with research that does not promote confirmation bias.